0vm/NetDeflect/README.md

 # NetDeflect DDoS Mitigation

-**NetDeflect** is an easy to use real-time DDoS detection and mitigation tool for Linux-based systems.
+**NetDeflect** is an easy to use DDoS mitigation and detection tool for Linux-based systems.
 It captures, analyzes, and classifies traffic in real-time, blocks malicious IPs based on attack signatures, provides live metrics and Discord webhook alerts.

 ---